 - Domestika Pro subscription offers discounts and free courses

-- Very few free courses
+- Very few free options

 - Most courses in Spanish with English subtitles